Dr Deirdre Hollingsworth

 Life Sciences: Office: B0.08

 I am an infectious disease epidemiologist who uses mathematical models and statistical analyses to study the evolution and transmission dynamics of infectious diseases with the aim of informing the design of more effective control interventions.
-My current research foci are a group of intestinal worms (soil transmitted helminths or STHs) which affect a large number of children and adults in low income settings and the transmission and evolution of HIV in both Africa and European/North American settings.
+I am particularly interested in neglected tropical diseases, a group of diseases which cause suffering amongst the poorest populations of the world.
+I am currently leading the NTD Modelling Consortium, an international network of neglected tropical disease modellers.
+My research foci are a group of intestinal worms (soil transmitted helminths or STHs) which affect a large number of children and adults in low income settings and the transmission and evolution of HIV in both Africa and European/North American settings.
 I have on-going research interests in the transmission dynamics of malaria and influenza.

-The Centre for Applied Health Research and Delivery (CAHRD) at LSTM, in which I am based, is a cross-department virtual centre developing and successfully implementing effective, innovative, and affordable policies and practices, to scale, for the benefit of the health of poor populations.
+University of Warwick and Liverpool School of Tropical Medicine: I have a joint appointment between mathematics and life sciences at the University of Warwick and the Liverpool School of Tropical Medicine (LSTM).
+This joint appointment provides a supportive environment for all aspects of my research, which involves mathematics, basic biology, clinical medicine and public health policy.
+The Centre for Applied Health Research and Delivery (CAHRD), in which I am based at Liverpool School of Tropical Medicine, is a cross-department virtual centre developing and successfully implementing effective, innovative, and affordable policies and practices, to scale, for the benefit of the health of poor populations.
 This collaboration between the University of Warwick and LSTM in the Centre is supported by a Wellcome Trust strategic award.

-I am also a member of the Warwick Infectious Disease Epidemiology Research centre (WIDER), a cross-department, interdisciplinary group who focus on understanding and predicting the spread and control of infectious diseases.
+Infectious disease modelling at Warwick: I am a member of the Warwick Infectious Disease Epidemiology Research centre (WIDER), a cross-department, interdisciplinary group which has a long, prestigious history in research to understand and predict the spread and control of infectious diseases.
+We have weekly seminars which are open to attendees from across the university.

 Recent Publication: Anderson RM, Truscott JE, Pullan RL, Brooker SJ, Hollingsworth TD (2013) How Effective Is School-Based Deworming for the Community-Wide Control of Soil-Transmitted Helminths?
 PLoS Negl Trop Dis 7(2): e2027.